Support & Resources

 - Endocrine: Hypoparathyroidism

-- Other (Hematologic/Immune): Hemolytic anemia, aplastic anemia, hemophagocytic lymphohistiocytosis, systemic inflammatory response syndrome, histiocytic necrotizing lymphadenitis (Kikuchi lymphadenitis), sarcoidosis, immune thrombocytopenic purpura, solid organ transplant rejection
+- Other (Hematologic/Immune): Hemolytic anemia, aplastic anemia, hemophagocytic lymphohistiocytosis, systemic inflammatory response syndrome, histiocytic necrotizing lymphadenitis (Kikuchi lymphadenitis), sarcoidosis, immune thrombocytopenic purpura, solid organ transplant rejection, other transplant (including corneal graft) rejection

 Infusion-Related Reactions

 - TECENTRIQ can cause severe or life-threatening infusion-related reactions.
-Interrupt, slow the rate of infusion, or permanently discontinue based on severity
+Monitor for signs and symptoms of infusion-related reactions.
+Interrupt, slow the rate of, or permanently discontinue TECENTRIQ based on the severity.
+For Grade 1 or 2 infusion-related reactions, consider using pre-medications with subsequent doses

 Complications of Allogeneic HSCT After PD-1/PD-L1 Inhibitors

-- Fatal and other serious complications can occur in patients who receive allogeneic HSCT before or after being treated with a PD-1/PD-L1 blocking antibody
+- Fatal and other serious complications can occur in patients who receive allogeneic hematopoietic stem cell transplantation (HSCT) before or after being treated with a PD-1/PD-L1 blocking antibody

 - Follow patients closely for evidence of transplant-related complications and intervene promptly.
 Consider the benefits versus risks of treatment with a PD-1/PD-L1 blocking antibody prior to or after an allogeneic HSCT